Non-Abelian Symmetry Operators from Hanging Branes in $AdS_5 \times S^5$: Low-energy Description

-Let us consider a Wilson line in the irrep $\mathbf R$ ending on the conformal boundary of $AdS_5$.
-Let $\cO$ denote the endpoint.
-It transforms in the irrep $\mathbf R$ under a global $SO(6)$ transformation with parameter $g$, \be \cO \to D_{\mathbf R}(g) \cO \ . \ee The map $D_{\mathbf R}$ is the homomorphism sending an abstract group element in $SO(6)$ to the matrix that represents it in the irrep $\mathbf R$.

-The action \eqref{eq_endpoint_transforms} is implemented by the operators \eqref{eq:symmetry_operator}, as follows.
-We insert an operator $U(\theta; M^3)$ on the boundary and consider a Wilson line in the irrep $\mathbf R$ ending on the boundary at a point $P$.
-Now, we consider the same configuration, but we move the operator $U(\theta; M^3)$ past~$P$.
-We get an action of $SO(6)$ of the form \eqref{eq_endpoint_transforms} with parameter $g=\exp \theta$.
-Indeed, recall that: (i) the operator $U(\theta; M^3)$ is constructed from Gauss' law constraints; (ii) the latter implement bulk gauge transformations; (iii) the global action \eqref{eq_endpoint_transforms} originates as a special instance of a gauge transformation, whose parameter is non-trivial at the boundary.
+Consider the end point $\cO$ of a Wilson line in the irrep $\mathbf R$ ending on the conformal boundary of $AdS_5$.
+The end point transforms as $\cO \to D_{\mathbf R}(g) \cO$ under a global $SO(6)$ transformation with parameter $g$.
+The map $D_{\mathbf R}$ is the homomorphism sending an abstract group element in $SO(6)$ to the matrix that represents it in the irrep~$\mathbf R$.
+An $SO(6)$ transformation for $\mathcal{O}$ with $g=\exp \theta$ is implemented by the operator $U(\theta; M^3)$ of the form \eqref{eq:symmetry_operator}, by moving $U(\theta; M^3)$ past the Wilson line end point \footnote{ Indeed, recall that: (i) the operator $U(\theta; M^3)$ is constructed from Gauss's law constraints; (ii) the latter implement bulk gauge transformations; (iii) the global $SO(6)$ action originates as a special instance of a gauge transformation, whose parameter is nontrivial at the boundary. }.

-\section{Wilson Lines from D3-branes}
+\subsection{Wilson lines from D3-branes}

-It is known that states charged under the $SO(6)$ R-symmetry group can be realized using wrapped D3-branes \cite{Rey:1998ik,McGreevy:2000cw,Grisaru:2000zn,Drukker:2005kx,Benvenuti:2006xg,Gomis:2006sb,Gomis:2006im}.
-In this section we revisit this construction.
-Our aim is to show how the effective action for a D3-brane, with three directions compactified on $S^5$, can reproduce the 1d action \eqref{eq_1d_action} for a Wilson line in $AdS_5$.
+States charged under the $SO(6)$ R-symmetry can be realized using wrapped D3-branes \cite{Rey:1998ik,McGreevy:2000cw,Grisaru:2000zn,Drukker:2005kx,Benvenuti:2006xg,Gomis:2006sb,Gomis:2006im}.
+We now revisit this construction to show how the effective action for a D3-brane, with three directions compactified on $S^5$, can reproduce the 1D action \eqref{eq_1d_action} for a Wilson line in $AdS_5$.